val-iisc/swiden/README.md

 ### Q&A

-Please send message to ssurya@alumni.usc.edu if you have any query regarding the code.
+Please send message to shiv.surya314@gmail.com if you have any query regarding the code.